Halalaluyafail3/LuaPreprocessor/README.md

 `get_macros()` and `set_macros(table)` will get or set (respectively) the macros table.

 `get_error()` will get the current error message contained in the preprocessing state, or `nil` if no error exists.
-This method can always be used, even when the rest of the macro API cannot.
+This method can always be used, even when the rest of the preprocessor interface cannot.

 `set_error(string)` will set the error message contained in the preprocessing state.
 This method will not raise an error in the calling Lua code assuming no memory errors occur (and the reference to the preprocessor state can be used), if this type of quick exiting is desired then an error should be created explicitly.
 If a memory error does occur then the error message will be set to a string that indicates a memory error occured, an error will be raised, and all future calls to `set_error` on the same preprocessing state will also raise a memory error (because it would be impossible to recover the error information lost before).